 Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with only three members, a Chairperson or a Speaker is not required.
-In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchal Executive Board.
+In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchical Executive Board.
 A strong principle of consensus has prevailed within the Executive Board (and previously within the management) since the company was founded.
-All significant decisions are made together by the entire Executive Board at all times.
+All significant decisions are made together by the full Executive Board at all times.

-3. The service agreements with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3).
+3. The employment contracts with the members of the Executive Board of Viscom AG provide for no payment caps on severance compensation in the case of early termination of the Executive Board mandate (Code section 4.2.3).

 The Executive Board contracts do not contain any provisions for a payment cap on severance compensation in the case of early termination of the Executive Board mandate of a maximum of two years' remuneration, including in the form of (modified) tying clauses.
 Legal enforcement of a cap on severance pay for the member of the Executive Board would often not be possible in the relevant cases.
-If there is neither a significant ground for dismissal in accordance with Section 84 paragraph 3 sentence 1 of the German Stock Corporation Act (AktG) nor a significant ground for the extraordinary termination of the employment contract in accordance with Section 626 of the German Civil Code (BGB), the contract with the Executive Board member concerned can only be terminated subject to mutual agreement.
-In such cases, Executive Board members have no legal obligation to agree to caps on severance pay within the meaning of the recommendations of the Code.
-These (modified) tying clauses that link the termination of the Executive Board contract to dismissal on significant grounds and anticipate a cap on severance pay in such cases cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in guestion (deviation from Code section 4.2.3 paragraph 4).
+If there is neither good cause for dismissal in accordance with section 84 (3) sentence 1 of the German Stock Corporation Act (AktG) nor good cause for extraordinary termination of the employment contract in accordance with section 626 of the German Civil Code (BGB), the contract with the Executive Board member concerned can only be terminated subject to mutual agreement.
+In such cases, Executive Board members have no obligation to agree to caps on severance pay within the meaning of the recommendations of the Code.
+These (modified) tying clauses that link the termination of the Executive Board contract to dismissal for good cause and anticipate a cap on severance pay in such cases cannot be implemented unilaterally by the Supervisory Board against the will of the Executive Board member in question (deviation from Code section 4.2.3 paragraph 4).